 There's always one in every group who'd happily skip dessert for a second entree.
 This one is for you.
 Meet the meat sundae: a filling, savory nod to America's favorite dessert.
 With layers of mashed potatoes, finely carved roast beef, sour cream, and cheddar cheese, you could easily mistake it for a slice of something sweet.
 There's even a cherry on top.
 A cherry tomato that is.
 Who said you can't have your (meat) cake and eat it too?

 Vegan Chicken Wings

 For vegans, state fairs have long been shunned as food deserts.
-With the opening of the popular Strong Hearts Cafe last year, that's all changed.
+With the opening of the popular Strong Hearts Cafe, that all changed.
 Strong Hearts offers the obvious healthy contenders, including hearty salads and smoothies.
 For the strictly plant-based foodie looking to let loose, they're also serving up deep-fried vegan chicken wings and vegan milkshakes.

 You come to a state fair as much to eat the food as you do to say you ate the food.
 Well, consider this your first stop to adventurous-eater bragging rights.
 At the Carr's Cove booth, snag a sample of deep-fried gator.
 You don't have to tell your friends that it (rather unceremoniously) tastes like chicken.
 If you're really feeling bold, order the kangaroo, which is also available in taste-tester portions.